Srivilliputhur: Transportation

 The Srivilliputhur municipality maintains a total of 54.576 km of roads.
 The town has 15.63 km concrete roads, 38.526 km bituminous roads and 0.4 km earthen roads.
 The national highway NH 208 that connects Madurai and Kollam passes through the town and connects surrounding urban centers like Rajapalayam and Tenkasi.

 Srivilliputhur is served by town bus service, which provides connectivity within the town and the suburbs.
 There are private operated mini-bus services that cater to the local transport needs of the town.
 The main bus stand covers an area of 2830 sqm and is located in the heart of the town.
 There are regular inter-city bus services to the town.
 The Tamil Nadu State Transport Corporation operates daily services connecting various cities to Srivilliputhur.
 The State Express Transport Corporation operates long-distance buses connecting the town to important cities like Chennai and Madurai.
 The major inter city bus routes from the town are to cities like Madurai, Chennai, Erode, Coimbatore, Theni, Karaikudi, Dindigul, Trichy, Karur, Ramnad, Tanjore, Sankarankovil, Sengottai, Rajapalayam, Tenkasi, Kovilpatti, Tuticorin, Tiruchendur, Nagercoil and Tirunelveli.
-The town bus routes to surrounding villages are to Mamsapuram, Krishnankoil, Watrap, Koomapatti, Maharajapuram, Koonampatti, Vanniampatti junction, Thalavaipuram, Athekulam, Natchiyarpatti and Chathirapatti.
+The town bus routes to surrounding villages are to Mamsapuram, Krishnankoil, Sundarapandiam, Watrap, Koomapatti, Maharajapuram, Koonampatti, Vanniampatti junction, Thalavaipuram, Natchiyarpatti and Chathirapatti.

 Srivilliputtur railway station is located in the rail head from Madurai to Tenkasi and Sengottai.
 It connects Tamil Nadu with Kerala through Rajapalayam and Sengottai.
 The Podhigai Express and Kollam express connects Srivilliputhur to Sengottai, kollam and Chennai Egmore in either directions.
 All other express trains ply from Virudunagar station.
 There are also passenger trains running either side from Madurai to Tenkasi.
 The nearest local and international airport is Madurai International Airport, located 74 km away from the town.